 According to the ASPCA, there are a number of reasons your dog chews on things.
 Puppies chew to relieve pain from teething, as well as to explore the world around them.
-Puppies usually teeth for about six months, and chewing helps alleviate some of the gum and jaw pain that comes along with it.
+You may wonder, how long do puppies chew on things?
+Puppies usually teethe for about six months, and chewing helps alleviate some of the gum and jaw pain that comes along with it.
 But it's not just about teething, remember that your little buddy is a baby, and like human babies, they like to explore the world through their mouth.
 But as most dog owners know, chewing isn't just a puppy thing.
 Many dogs continue to chew as they grow older.
 And, in many cases, it can become a big problem.
 For some dogs, it's a way to strengthen the jaw and keep teeth clean.
 For others, it's a way to entertain themselves or relieve anxiety while you're away.

 Encouraging the Behavior

 Training is key to a happy and healthy dog.
 Not only will it help prevent damage to your things, it could also save your dog's life.
 Obstructions, choking and poisoning are all things that could befall a dog on a mission to find something to gnaw on.
 But, how can you train your dog to not chew things he shouldn't?
 The first step is to have items they can chew readily available.
 You may say - but I have plenty of toys and bones, and my dog still insists on chewing the furniture when left alone!
 Just because you put the items out doesn't mean your furry companion knows the difference between their toys and the cushions of the couch.
 No, if they start chewing something they shouldn't, you will have to redirect their behavior toward their own items.
 See them chewing something they shouldn't?
 Firmly tell them, “NO” and stop them from chewing.
 And then replace the item with a toy or bone instead.
 It will take time, but eventually, they'll learn what's okay to chew on and what's not.